WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 Im So Not Okay But I Dont Know Why

 It Has Come To My Attention (Via Me Telling Me What I Think Is Best For Me) That Since I Am Undergoing Zoochosis And That The Enrichment Time That I Usually Try To Provide Myself With Is A Failing Method,  The Best Thing For Me To Do For My Mental Health Is To Empty The Beehive More Frequently; The Problem Isnt My Mind, It's Keeping My Mind Locked Iniside Of Itself
-This Website Will See The Biggest Hit In Terms Of My Increase In Esoteric
+This [[Explicitly Showcased/Home Page I Guess/Home Page\|Website]] Will See The Biggest Hit In Terms Of My Increase In Esoteric

-Also Im Now A Light Player And I Think Roo Is One Of The Desolation Maybe; Who Knows
+Also Im Now A Light Player And I Think [[Explicitly Showcased/People/Roo/STOWAWAY SLUT (FREE)\|Roo]] Is One Of The Desolation Maybe; Who Knows

 ![IMG-20240114-WA0016 1.jpg](/img/user/images/IMG-20240114-WA0016%201.jpg)![IMG-20240114-WA0019.jpg](/img/user/images/IMG-20240114-WA0019.jpg)
 Hhhhhhhhhhhhhhhh